Joseph-Rance/Com-Soc-robotic-arm/README.md

 Main Com Soc Repo: https://github.com/CRGS-Computing-Society/Com-Soc-main

 CRGS Com Soc are working alongside Engineering Soc to create a robotic arm that uses Unsupervised object detection algorithms to detect objects below it and then picks them up.
-This repo holds the majority for the object detection code as well as some code for the engineering team.
+The CAD models and arm code can be found in this repo.

 ### SEE ISSUES FOR ENGINEERING NOTES

 ## What the ML team has done

-The programme found at [ml team/rotation finder start.ipynb](https://github.com/Joseph-Rance/Com-Soc-robotic-arm/blob/master/ml%20team/rotation%20finder%20start.ipynb) first takes in an image like the one below as well as an image of the same scene but without objects on it.
+The programme found at [ml team/rotation finder start.ipynb](https://github.com/Joseph-Rance/Com-Soc-robotic-arm/blob/master/ml%20team/Rotation%20Finder%20Final%20%5B%2BDBSCAN%5D.ipynb) first takes in an image like the one below as well as an image of the same scene but without objects on it.

 <img src="https://github.com/Joseph-Rance/Com-Soc-robotic-arm/blob/master/ml%20team/classified%20images/3/input%20image.jpg?raw=true" alt="input image" width="200"/>